-- N, NE, E, SE, S, SW, W, NW Tabs: The Cardinal Direction tabs allows users to open and edit each facade configuration based on their orientation.
-Only facades which have glazing in that orientation will appear in the facade guidance page.
+- N, NE, E, SE, S, SW, W, NW Tabs: The Cardinal Direction tabs allow users to open and edit each facade configuration based on their orientation.
+Only facades that have glazing (As modeled in the Geometry page) will appear on the facade tool page.

-- sDA% (Spatial Daylight Autonomy): describes how much of a space receives sufficient daylight.
-This metric is calculated by measuring whether a space receives enough daylight (<300lux/50% year) during standard operating hours (8 a.m. to 6 p.m.) on an annual basis on the horizontal work plane (0.76 m (SI)/ 30 in (IP) above finished ground).
+- sDA% (Spatial Daylight Autonomy): This is one of the most commonly used and robust metric for studying daylight (also used by LEED).
+It describes how much of the space receives sufficient daylight.
+This metric is calculated by measuring whether the space receives enough daylight (<300lux/50% year) during standard operating hours (8 a.m. to 6 p.m.) on an annual basis on the horizontal work plane (0.76 m (SI)/ 30 in (IP) above finished ground).

-- Visual Transmittance (VT%): Visible transmittance is the amount of light in the visible spectrum that passes through a glazing material.
-Using the Visible Transmittance (VT%) slider, users can control the amount of daylight which passes through their windows.
+- Visual Transmittance (VT%): Visible transmittance is the amount of light in the visible spectrum that passes through a glazing material..
+This is a spec that can be typically found on the website of the glass product being utilized.
+Using the Visual Transmittance (VT%) slider, users can control the amount of daylight that passes through their windows.
 A higher VT% means more daylight penetrates the interior space which, can directly impact electric lighting and its associated cooling loads.
 NOTE: SHGC and U-Value for Glazing materials can be changed on the Baseline Energy Page.

 - Overhangs (#of Overhangs and Depth): Using the Number of Overhangs slider, users can add up to 8 horizontal overhangs.
 With the Overhang depth slider users can specify their overhang's depth up to 2.5m (SI) / 6.5ft (IP).